PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     Connect the other end of the C232HD-DDHSP-0 cable to the USB port on your PC.

-1. After connecting the Raspberry Pi 3, from your PC run a command <!--why? what does it do?-->:
+1. After connecting the Raspberry Pi 3, from your PC run a command <!--why? what does it do?
+JJ: This starts a program that monitors the serial output from the device and shows it in your terminal - maybe a link to the minicom instructions? (https://salsa.debian.org/minicom-team/minicom) -->:

     ```
     minicom -D /dev/ttyUSB0